Do you need a heater for your bettas? Yes, you do. Getting an aquarium heater for your betta fish sounds like a pretty straightforward issue to solve.

 In most cases, choosing a typical preset heater for a 10-gallon tank will suit your betta just fine.
-Taking a look at the under-the-gravel heating options would be wise for tanks in the 2.5-gallon range.
-You probably want to veer away from those in-line heating options unless you have a very large tank.
-Don’t forget to re-read that handy Rule Of Thumb about choosing the correct wattage.
-That’s near the beginning of this article.
+Taking a look at under-the-gravel heating options would be wise for tanks in the 2.5-gallon range.
+Don’t forget to adhere to the rule about choosing the correct wattage.

 Whatever heater you choose, you’ll need to maintain water temperatures in the 75°F-80°F range.
 Lastly, consider picking up a Hang-On-The-Back heater.
 It may come in handy as a backup in case something goes wrong unexpectedly.